MicrosoftDocs/entra-docs/docs/global-secure-access/configure-global-access-with-pim.md

 1. Select **New group**.
 1. In the **Group type**, select **Security**.
-1. Provide a group name; for example, `HighRiskAssetAccess`.
+1. Provide a group name; for example, `FinReport-SeniorAnalyst-SecureAccess`.
 1. In the **Membership type** option, select **Assigned**.
 1. Select **Create**.